When To Use An Erosion Control Silt Sock

 During construction on slopes or near bodies of water

 Silt socks are often used in construction projects located on slopes or near bodies of water, as these areas are particularly prone to erosion and sediment pollution.
-The socks help to intercept stormwater runoff and trap sediment, preventing erosion and protecting water quality.

 After grading or soil disturbance